crftbt/EveryByteCounts.org/README.md

 ## Desktop Operating System Performance Comparison

+This document provides a comparative analysis of various desktop environments, window managers, and display managers across different operating systems.
+It presents quantitative metrics such as memory usage, load average, disk usage, and reboot time to help make informed decisions when choosing a desktop environment.

+### What is a Desktop Environment?

+A Desktop Environment is a suite of applications bundled together with a Window Manager to provide a cohesive graphical user interface (GUI) experience.
+It typically includes an application launcher, panel, file manager, and other utilities.

+### What is a Window Manager?

+A Window Manager is responsible for managing the placement and appearance of graphical application windows on the screen.
+It handles tasks such as opening, closing, resizing, and moving windows, as well as providing keyboard shortcuts and other window management features.

+### What is a Display Manager?

+A Display Manager is the graphical login screen that allows users to authenticate and launch a specific desktop environment or window manager.

+## Metrics Explained

+- **Memory Usage**: The amount of RAM consumed by all currently running software.
+- **Load Average**: A measure of the system's CPU load, averaged over a specific time period.
+A lower value indicates better performance.
+- **Disk Usage**: The amount of disk space occupied by the installed software.
+- **Reboot Time**: The time taken for the system to reboot from an open terminal, to an open terminal.

+## Hardware Specifications

+The following tests were conducted on a system with the following specifications:

+- CPU: AMD 6800H 1vCPU
+- RAM: 4GB LPDDR5
+- Storage: SK Hynix Platinum P41 M.2-2280 PCIe 4.0 X4 NVME SSD

+## Desktop Environment Comparison

 |Desktop Environment |Window Manager                 |Display Manager                                 |Operating System         |Memory Usage (M)|Load Average|Disk Usage (M)|Reboot Time|
 |--------------------|-------------------------------|------------------------------------------------|-------------------------|---------------:|-----------:|-------------:|----------:|
 |-                   |-                              |-                                               |Alpine 3.20 24.05        |           ✔️ 85|     ✔️ 0.00|        ✔️ 347|      🔵 8s|